bjackman/bjackman.github.io/content/posts/yx-problem.md

 outcome is much more likely and it's just... not that bad.

-Meanwhile, I think the opposite situation can be just as annoying for everyone, and warrants its own name.
+Meanwhile, I think the opposite situation can be just as annoying for everyone, and warrants its own name: **The YX Problem**.
 Imagine you are developing your GRUNDUS app and hitting `EPERM`s.
 You're used to this, GRUNDUS is like that sometimes.
 You have lots of tricks up your sleeve for debugging this, you don't need help.

 But, suddenly it pops into your head that maybe SELinux is causing a problem.
 Obviously you wouldn't disable SELinux on a production device, but it's a useful